CarletonComputerScienceSociety/website/content/news/2020-2021/2021-04-04-winter-feedback-survey.md

 **Link to the survey: [https://forms.gle/89JEvRF2QEQAnFGKA](https://forms.gle/89JEvRF2QEQAnFGKA).**

-If you have any questions or concerns, please do not hesitate to reach out to us via email at info@ccss.carleton.ca.
+If you have any questions or concerns, please do not hesitate to reach out to us via email at bod@ccss.carleton.ca.